mydatastory/sql_intro_class/_episodes/agg.md

 ~~~
 SELECT min(dated) FROM Visited WHERE dated IS NOT NULL;
 ~~~
-{: .sql}

 |min(dated)|
 |----------|
 |1927-02-08|

 Aggregating all records at once doesn't always make sense.
-For example,
-suppose we suspect that there is a systematic bias in our data, and that some scientists' radiation readings are higher than others.
+For example, suppose we suspect that there is a systematic bias in our data, and that some scientists' radiation readings are higher than others.
 We know that this doesn't work:

 ~~~
 SELECT person, count(reading), round(avg(reading), 2)
 FROM  Survey
 WHERE quant = 'rad';
 ~~~
-{: .sql}

 |person|count(reading)|round(avg(reading), 2)|
 |------|--------------|----------------------|